ynikitenko/yarsync/README.rst

 * EncFS (an Encrypted Filesystem using FUSE).
 Note that it doesn't support hard links `when External IV Chaining is enabled <https://github.com/vgough/encfs/blob/master/encfs/encfs.pod>`_ (this is enabled by default in paranoia mode, and disabled by default in standard mode).
 * ext2-ext4.
 Standard on Linux.
 Ext4 has a limit of `65000 hard links <https://en.wikipedia.org/wiki/Hard_link#Limitations_of_hard_links>`_ on a file.
 * HFS+.
 Standard on Mac OS.
 * NTFS.
 The only Windows file system to support hard links.
-It has a limit of 1024 hard links on a file (Wikipedia, `NTFS <https://en.wikipedia.org/wiki/NTFS>`_).
+It has a limit of `1024 hard links <https://en.wikipedia.org/wiki/NTFS>`_ on a file.
 * SquashFS, a compressed read-only file system for Linux.

 Hard links are **not supported** on: